Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 \subsubsection{Neutron capture by $(d,p)$ surrogate reactions}

 Single particle transfer reactions such as $(d,p)$ have emerged as a powerful tool for probing the single particle structure of neutron-rich nuclei near the r-process path.
-First $(d,p)$ transfer measurements, using radioactive $^{130,132}$Sn beams on CD2 (deuterated polyethylene) targets at the Holifield Radioactive Ion Beam Facility (HRIBF) radioactive beam facility in Oak Ridge National Laboratory, led to a better understanding of the single particle structure of bound states in $^{131,133}$Sn \cite{Kozub2012, nature09048}.
+First $(d,p)$ transfer measurements, using radioactive $^{130,132}$Sn beams on CD2 (deuterated polyethylene) targets at the Holifield Radioactive Ion Beam Facility (HRIBF) of the Oak Ridge National Laboratory, led to a better understanding of the single particle structure of bound states in $^{131,133}$Sn \cite{Kozub2012, nature09048}.
 The extracted single particle spectroscopic factors allowed calculating the direct reaction components for neutron capture reactions.
 Higher energy unbound states were not observed.
 The observation of such states is critical for extracting reliably the single resonant or statistical resonant contributions expected for high level density compound nuclei in $(n,\gamma)$ reactions.
+More recently, a similar study has been performed at ISOLDE aiming at the determination of the neutron shell structure below lead and beyond $N=126$ by probing the neutron excitations in $^{207}$Hg in the reaction $^{206}$Hg$(d,p)^{207}$Hg in inverse kinematics~\citep{Tang.Key.ea:2020}.

 The study of the unbound regions of neutron-rich compound nuclei in $(n,\gamma)$ reactions near the r-process path is the primary goal of the surrogate reaction approach where single particle transfer reactions are utilized to bypass the challenges of measuring neutron capture cross sections on short lived nuclei.
-Neutron transfer reactions such as $(d,p)$ or $(d,p\gamma)$ are frequently highlighted as surrogates for direct neutron capture studies \cite {Escher2012}.
-In surrogate reactions the neutron is carried within a ``trojan'' projectile and brought to react with the target.
+Neutron transfer reactions such as $(d,p)$ or $(d,p\gamma)$ are frequently highlighted as surrogates for direct neutron capture studies \cite{Escher2012}.
+In surrogate reactions the neutron is carried within a ``Trojan'' projectile and brought to react with the target.
 The neutron-capture cross sections on the target nucleus can be extracted by measuring the proton in the final stage \cite{Escher2006,Forssen2007}.
 First benchmark experiments have been performed at the 88-inch cyclotron at Lawrence Berkeley National Laboratory probing the $^{171,173}$Yb$(n,\gamma)$ cross section via the surrogate reaction $^{171,173}$Yb$(d,p\gamma)$, using a high intensity deuterium beam \cite{Hatarik2010}.
-The extracted neutron capture cross sections agreed within 15\% with direct measurements \cite{Wisshak2000} at energies above 90 keV.
-At lower energies corresponding to the stellar energy range considerably larger discrepancies are observed.
+The extracted neutron capture cross sections agreed within 15\% with direct measurements \cite{Wisshak2000} at energies above 90 keV, while at lower energies considerably larger discrepancies are observed.